thupham96/100-python-projects/Day17_QuizGame/README.md

 1. **Classes and Responsibilities**:
    - **`Question`**: Represents a single quiz question, storing its text and correct answer.
-   - **`QuestionBank`**: Manages a list of questions and provides a mechanism to retrieve them.
    - **`QuizBrain`**: Controls the game flow, tracking progress, asking questions, and checking answers.
+   - **`UserInterface`**: Handles user interactions, displaying questions, accepting input, and showing scores.

 2. **Encapsulation**:
    - The quiz logic is encapsulated within the `QuizBrain` class, ensuring a clear separation of concerns.
-   - The `QuestionBank` class manages question storage, keeping data handling separate from game logic.
+   - The questions are stored separately in a `data.py` file.

 3. **Reusability**:
    - Additional question formats or difficulty levels can be introduced without modifying the core game logic.